 5 Cup Salad, also known as Ambrosia Salad, is a sweet fruit salad made with just 5 ingredients!
 Your guests and your family will love this vintage recipe.

-5 Cup Salad is a simple delicious fruit salad that can be served as a side dish or dessert.
-It’s known as 5 Cup Salad because it’s made with one cup of each of the five ingredients (almost—more on that below).
+5 Cup Salad is an easy, five ingredient fruit salad recipe that’s made with sour cream, coconut, mandarin oranges, pineapple, and mini marshmallows.
+It’s known as 5 Cup Salad because it’s made with approximately one cup of each of the five ingredients.

 It also means something “very pleasant to taste or smell”.
 And I can vouch for the fact that this salad is very pleasant, indeed!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.

 - Be sure to drain the pineapple and mandarin oranges well.
 This prevents the salad from becoming runny.